Lyna Perez Flaunts Underboob & Long Legs In Tight Crop Top & Miniskirt

 "Now THAT'S pretty cute!" wrote a fourth fan, adding a flame and smiling emoji.

-Last week, Lyna thrilled her online audience with a video that saw her showcasing her fabulous physique in a tiny bikini.
-The clip featured the model striking several different poses while she stepped into the pool.
-She flaunted her curves while sashaying toward the camera and stepping into the pool.
-The video zoomed in several times showing snaps of her ample cleavage as well as her pert booty.
+Last week, Lyna thrilled her online audience with a video of her showcasing her fabulous physique in a tiny bikini.
+The clip featured the model striking several different poses while she stepped into a pool.
+She flaunted her curves while sashaying toward the camera and stepping in the water.
+The video zoomed in several times, highlighting her ample cleavage as well as her pert booty.